People will have less respect for us as woman authors. Emily Brontė:

 - Cuthbert Lucas (real name Clara Keppel), the author of The Automaton in Look to the West.

-- Henry Fitzroy of the Blood Books writes romances under the psuedonym "Elizabeth Fitzroy."
-Since he's the bastard son of Henry the 8th, he thinks that's pretty amusing.
+- Henry Fitzroy of the Blood Books writes romances under the pseudonym "Elizabeth Fitzroy."
+Since he's the bastard son of Henry VIII (and thus half-brother of Elizabeth I), he thinks that's pretty amusing.

-- In the anime ef - a tale of memories, Hirono Hiro, 17 year-old male who is a professional mangaka, writes under the pen name Shindou Nagi, claiming to be female.
+- In ef - a fairy tale of the two., Hiro Hirono, a 17 year-old male who is a professional mangaka, writes under the pen name Nagi Shindou, claiming to be female.
 Given that his work is shoujo, it's understandable.

 - In the Blackadder episode "Ink and Incapability", the protagonist writes Edmund: A Butler's Tale under the name Gertrude Perkins, because everyone wants books by women nowadays.
 He claims that Ann Radcliffe, Jane Austen and Dorothy Wordsworth are all men, Austen being a "a huge Yorkshireman with a beard like a rhododendron bush".
 "James Boswell is the only real woman writing at the moment, and that's just because she wants to get inside [Samuel] Johnson's britches."